|

 miles; and Marquette is the largest city in the Upper Peninsula.
 Marquette County is the home of Northern Michigan

-University and the largest regional health care system in the Upper Peninsula - Marquette General Health
+University and the largest regional health care system in the Upper Peninsula - UP Health Systems Marquette

 Major highways include US-41, M-28, M-35, M-94, M-95, and M-553 deep-water port currently shipping iron ore and coal 5 lighthouses 16 campgrounds 725 campsites 3 bed & breakfast facilities 1,273 hotel / motel rooms 500 miles of hiking, skiing, bike trails 450